beherasan/MS2Compound/README.md

 # 4. Usage of MS2Compound

-Please refer to manual.pdf for the usage of the tool.
+Please refer to Manual.pdf for the usage of the tool.